-Recently the Chief Wizard, co-founder and CEO at Builder.ai, Sachin Dev Duggal, penned his thoughts on what the future looks like for retail businesses.
+Recently the Chief Wizard, co-founder and CEO at Builder.ai, Sachin Dev Duggal, penned his thoughts on the future of retail for businesses.
 It was featured on ET Retail by Economic Times.
-Since Sachin also wrote about the avenues businesses must consider when looking to get closer to their customers, we wanted to share these powerful insights with our readers as well.
+Since Sachin also wrote about alternative options for businesses learning how to connect with customers, we wanted to share these powerful insights with our readers as well.

-In what felt like an overnight shift, the way that small businesses traditionally interacted with their customers stopped, changed or morphed.
-Among those most vulnerable are the smaller retailers without an online presence that depend on their customers to walk through their doors.
+In what felt like an overnight shift, traditional customer interactions with businesses either stopped, changed, or morphed.
+Among those businesses most vulnerable are the smaller retailers without an online presence that depend on their customers to walk through their doors.

-Having a thoughtful digital presence has been important to staying afloat for many smaller retailers throughout the last few months.
-As most brick and mortar stores selling non-essential items had to close their doors in March, people turned online.
+Maintaining an online business presence has been an essential trick to staying afloat for many smaller retailers throughout the last few months.
+As most brick and mortar stores selling non-essential items had to close their doors in March, people turned to online retail.
 There was a 50% uptick in US online sales in April from the year prior.
-While digital transformation will play a part in many businesses’ survival, it doesn’t mean that physical stores won’t be around in one year.
+Small businesses are now scrambling for the best retail management software.
+However, while digital transformation will play a part in many businesses’ survival, it doesn’t mean that physical stores won’t be around in one year.
 What it means is that their reliance on a singular channel of interaction will multiply.
 This is key.

 The COVID-19 era has introduced an opportunity for smaller retailers to rethink how they do business, gain new revenue, engage with existing revenue and create efficiencies.
-Whether you're a business that is looking to build a digital presence from scratch, revamp an existing presence or is still unsure about going digital at all, I’ve provided some avenues to consider when looking to get closer to your customers.
+Whether you're a business building a digital presence from scratch, revamping an existing presence, or are still unsure about going digital at all, I’ve provided some avenues to consider when looking to get closer to your customers.

 Look inward and take stock

-Retailers who are considering e-commerce should not use it as a dumping ground to showcase everything they have available to sell.
+Retailers considering ecommerce for business should not use it as a dumping ground to showcase everything they have available to sell.
 First, business owners should ask: How many products do I sell?
 Who are my customers?
 How often do they use my product?
 How often do they buy my product?
-What are the top selling items?
+What are the top-selling items?
 What is my product’s shelf life?
 Does my product have wear and tear?

 Just as business owners need to be strategic about how items are presented in their stores, they need to consider the answers to these questions to better understand how an online presence will make the most impact.
-Once you understand how customers use your product, you can fundamentally look at an approach that’s different.
+Once you understand how customers use your product, you can fundamentally look at a different approach.

 Consider a subscription service

-Right now more than ever, people are looking for a convenient way to get what they want and need.
-Subscription services are a preferred option for consumers now as they can get their favorite or necessary products delivered directly to their homes without even needing to think about it.
-If what you are selling is a monthly or bi-monthly product, such as button down shirts, consider a subscription service where shirts are delivered on the first of the month, the previous ones are then picked up and cleaned and delivered the next month.
-The benefit for the retailer is that you get a steady revenue stream each month.
-If you sell consumable or household items, consider the ‘subscribe and save’ service as an alternative to one-time transactions.
+Right now more than ever, people are looking for the most convenient ways to get what they want and need.
+Subscription services are a preferred option for consumers now as they can get their favourite or necessary products delivered directly to their homes without even needing to think about it.
+If you are selling monthly or bi-monthly products, such as button-down shirts, consider a simple subscription service where shirts are delivered on the first of the month, the previous ones are then picked up and cleaned and delivered the next month.
+One of the benefits for retailers is that they are maintaining a steady revenue stream each month.
+If you are selling consumable or household items, consider the ‘subscribe and save’ service as an alternative to one-time transactions.
 This is a quick and simple way to introduce a new subscription service to your store.

-When considering a subscription service, there are a few things you can do to ensure your customers stay happy and loyal.
-It will be important to communicate to your customers about how your subscription works, the premise and how they will be charged.
-Additionally, offering a “skip” or “pause” option will also foster consumer retention.
+When considering a subscription service, you must learn how to keep customers happy and loyal.
+It will be important to communicate to your customers about how your subscription works, the premise, and how they will be charged.
+Additionally, offering a “skip” or “pause” option will also increase consumer retention.

 Engage your happy customers and build testimonials